codecentric/terraform-provider-leanix/README.md

 }
 ```

-# Development
+# Installation

+The provider needs to be installed as a [third-party plugin](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins).
+A quick and convenient way is to download the correct binary for your platform from the [GitHub release page](https://github.com/codecentric/terraform-provider-leanix/releases).

+Then you can rename it to `terraform-provider-leanix` and place it inside the folder containing your `.tf` files.
+Terraform will load the provider plugin on startup automatically based on the filename `terraform-provider-*`.

-## Building from Source
+# Building from Source

 1. Install dependencies with `go get`
 2. Execute tests with `go test ./...`
 2. Package provider executable with `go build`

-# Installing the Provider

-The provider needs to be installed as a [third-party plugin](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins).
-A quick and convenient way is to copy the `terraform-provider-leanix` binary inside the folder containing your `.tf` files.
-Terraform will load the provider plugin on startup automatically based on the filename `terraform-provider-*`.